CU-SRL/docs/src/avionics/centralpage.md

 ## Meeting Time

-Avionics Meetings - TBD (Reach out to Andrew Lee if you don't think this is right and tell him he needs to update this)
+Avionics Meetings - Sunday 2:00pm Engineering Lobby (Check Slack avionics channel to make sure the location has not changed for the week)

 ## CU Sounding Rocket Laboratory Website Link